ovidiuchis/qrgenerator/README.md

 # 📷 QR Code Generator

 A simple and lightweight QR Code generator built with HTML and JavaScript.
-It generates a QR code based on query string parameters — no backend, no build step, just drop it in and go!
+It generates a QR code based on inputed data — no backend, no build step, just drop it in and go!

 **[QR Codes](https://en.wikipedia.org/wiki/QR_code) are a smart way** of encoding and making data accessible, see <a href="https://github.com/zxing/zxing/wiki/Barcode-Contents" target="_blank">this wiki </a> for information about how to format data (like a contact card, map address and others).
 Some examples are featured bellow